-It took a second but Orian recognised the woman she shared the room with and she sneered.
-While Frank had saved her, he had also saved the other slaves, and while Cyme approved, in theory, she would have preferred to have her unit here instead of a cowed lot of simpletons.
+It took a second but the Orian recognised the woman that she shared the room with and she sneered.
+While Frank had saved her, he had also saved the other slaves that the Enseen men had gathered, and while Cyme approved, in theory, she would have preferred to have her unit here instead of a crowd of simpletons.

 “Welcome to the Abstract,” Frank said as he moved to the counter.
 “Before you ask it is a tavern, slash inn, slash general store.
-Don’t worry about the price, Jagon politely paid for everything.
+Don’t worry about the price, the men outside politely paid for everything.
 So what can I get you all?”

-“If I am to have a drink on that filth monger’s account.
+“If I am to have a drink on those filth mongers’ accounts.
 I shall have the most expensive wine that you have.”
 Cyme declared.

-“This is Pleo’Vale’Six soul taker.
-The wine is made from extracting the dung of a extra dimensional god.
-The creature feeds on the souls of the most twisted, self-righteous, disillusioned mother fucking priests in the multiverse.
+“This is Pleo’Vale’Sic soul taker.
+The wine is made from extracting the dung of an extra-dimensional god.
+The creature feeds on the souls of the most twisted, self-righteous, disillusioned motherfucking priests in the multiverse.
 Their consciousness is digested in a cosmic thunderstorm.
 Meaning the creature’s stomach.
-Their vile essence compressed into a single tear drop which my supplier than bottles.”
+Their vile essence compressed into a single tear drop which my supplier then bottles.”

 “I would recommend that you take your time with it.
-The hangovers have been known to include headaches and mass genocide.”
+The hangovers have been known to include headaches and thoughts of mass genocide.”
+Frank added.

 “Or.”
 Frank trailed off and pulled out another bottle, “This is a bottle of Merlot.
 Nothing special about, but it’s generally well liked.”

 Wine was more of a status symbol among the various peoples of the land.
 With water from rivers and ponds being known to harbour disease, wine was the safer option.